tastuber/exoboots/README.md

 # Exoboots

-A package to model hot exozodiacal dust in optical interferometric data using bootstrapping.
+A package to model the signal of hot exozodiacal dust in optical interferometric data using bootstrapping.

 ## Short description